BobHanson/Jmol-SwingJS/README.txt

 ==============================================================================
 ===              Jmol/JSmol/JSpecView    Java2Script/SwingJs               ===
 ==============================================================================
-       Jmol: an open-source SwingJS application for the visualization and analysis of 3D molecular structures with features for chemicals, crystals, materials and biomolecules.
-Written in Java
+       Jmol: An open-source Java/SwingJS application for the visualization and analysis of 3D molecular structures with features for chemicals, crystals, materials and biomolecules.
+Written in Java; debugs and runs in both Java and JavaScript.

-      JSmol: a modular web app derived in real time from Jmol, with options to use WebGL or not (the default)
+      JSmol: A modular web app derived in real time from Jmol, with options to render with or without WebGL.

-  JSpecView: an open-source SwingJS application for working with spectral
+  JSpecView: An open-source Java/SwingJS application for working with spectral
-             NMR, IR, GC, GC/MS, UV/VIS, and general specral data
+             NMR, IR, GC, GC/MS, UV/VIS, and general specral data.
+Written in Java; debugs and runs in both Java and JavaScript.

-Java2Script: an Eclipse-based transpiler for creating JavaScript from Java
+Java2Script: An Eclipse-based transpiler for creating JavaScript from Java,
+             generating both Java class files and their corresponding essentially identical JavaScript equivalents, allowing for immediate debugging in both languages.

-    SwingJS: a nearly complete Java Swing-based virtual machine running in JavaScript
+    SwingJS: A nearly complete Java Swing-based virtual machine running in JavaScript; accommodates non-Swing and non-AWT Java applets and applications as well, allowing them to work both in the standard stand-along Java fashion, embedded in web pages, or in frames on top of web pages.
 ==============================================================================

 Feb.
 1, 2018  Bob Hanson (hansonr@stolaf.edu)